jiang111/notify_inapp/README.md

 |topOffset| Height from screen top | 40
 |dismissDirectly| not show animation when closing notification | false
 | disableDrag | disable Drag down | false

+## Warning

+notifcation will never dismiss automatically when keepDuration is zero